- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 I submitted my final application for the PR status and the processing of the application took 1 month (29th January 18 – 28th February 18).

-At this stage, you also will have to submit all the hard copies of the information you submitted when entering the pool—including additional documents such as Police Check report, medical report, and proof of funds.
+At this stage, you also will have to submit all the hard copies of the information you submitted when entering the pool—including additional documents such as Police Check reports, medical reports, and proof of funds.

 It took me 10 months (June 2017 –March 2018) from when I started gathering my documents to enter the Express Entry Pool until when I was granted Canadian PR status.